 The practice of obtaining informed, voluntary consent enables individuals to maintain a degree of freedom and control over their data.
-Consent is informed when there is transparency about the associated risks and benefits of data sharing.
-The consent is voluntary when a real option to give or decline consent is available.
-This includes the decisions to carry a smartphone or tracking device, collect data and share data if necessary.
-The latest the latest consent in health research the lnformed consent section of the National Ethical Standards 2019 (www.neac.health.govt.nz/national-ethical-standards/part-two/7-informed-consent/) provides guidance on how to ensure that consent is clearly and ethically obtained.
+Consent is informed when there is transparency about the associated risks and benefits of data sharing.^{311, 312} Consent is voluntary when a real option to give or decline consent is available.
+This includes the decisions to carry a smartphone or tracking device, collect data and share data if necessary.313 While focused on informed consent in health research the Informed consent section of the National Ethical Standards 2019 (www.neac.health.govt.nz/national-ethical-standards/part-two/7-informed-consent/) provides guidance on how to ensure that consent is clearly and ethically obtained.